Nabhany/yolo/explanation.md

 EXPOSE 5000
 CMD [ "npm", "start" ]

-# 3. Create a Docker Compose file and define each microservice as a service, including its image, ports, volumes, environment variables, and any dependencies.
+# 3. Create a Docker Compose file and define each microservice as a service.
+This includes its image, ports, volumes, environment variables, and any dependencies.
 You can also define custom networks for your services and specify which services should be connected to which network.

 # 4. Build and run your Docker Compose file with the docker-compose up command.
 This will create and start all of your services as containers, running in the background.

-# 5. Test your application by accessing it through the exposed ports or endpoints.
+# 5. Test your application.
+This can be done by accessing it through the exposed ports or endpoints.
 Make sure to test communication between your microservices and ensure they are all functioning correctly.